 How Is My Composite ACT Score Computed?

-Your composite score is simply the average of your four area scores, rounded up to the nearest whole number (half a point or more is rounded up, less than half a point is rounded down).
+Your composite score is simply the average of your three score area scores, rounded to the nearest whole number (half a point or more is rounded up, less than half a point is rounded down).

-For example, say you got a 24 on the Math section, 23 on Science, 26 on Reading, and 25 on English.
+For example, say you got a 24 on the Math section, 27 on Reading, and 25 on English.
 Your composite score would be:

 What Are the ACT Subscores?

-In addition to your main composite score and your four subject area scores, the ACT also gives you subscores in three of the four subject areas.
-English, Math, and Reading all have subscores, which give you more information about your strengths and weaknesses in each subject.
+In addition to your main composite score and your subject area scores, your score report will give you additional information about your strengths and weaknesses in each subject.

 Should you worry about these?
-No. Colleges care most about your composite score on the ACT, and they will also look at your four subject area scores.
-However, you can use the ACT’s subscores to help you prepare for the test since they break the subject areas down into manageable categories.
+No. Colleges care most about your composite score on the ACT, and they may also look at four subject area scores.
+However, you can use the ACT subscores to help you prepare for the test since they break the subject areas down into manageable categories.

 To help with that process, we are going to break down each section of the ACT.